For a warm and satisfying dinner that’s full of flavour, why not try this Pineapple and Pork Curry?

 - 5 large dried red chillies

-- 1 tbsp finely chopped lemongrass, white part only
+- 1 tablespoon finely chopped lemongrass, white part only

 - 3 slices galangal